zaczap/bios201/Workshop2/README.md

 We will use STAR to align our RNA-seq reads.
-STAR performs best if you can provide it with a gene annotation (in GTF format) as it uses the information about known splice junctions.
-However, STAR also infers novel splice junctions based on the data, which it outputs.
-The tool suggests that after doing an initial alignment, you provide STAR with the junctions it has infered and rerun the mapping.
-This is what it calls 2-pass mapping.
+STAR performs best if you can provide it with a gene annotation (in GTF format) as it uses the information to identify known splice junctions.
+However, STAR also infers unannotated splice junctions based on the data and outputs them.
+The authors of STAR suggest that after doing an initial alignment, you provide STAR with the junctions it has infered and re-run the mapping.
+This is called 2-pass mapping.

 Before aligning reads with STAR, we need to build the genome index.